 Meanwhile, somewhere on the planet … "Cabbage?
 Ewwww!
 No way".

 I hear you.
 I know what you are thinking.
-“A vegetable smelling so horrible cannot be tasteful”.
+"A vegetable smelling so horrible cannot be tasty".
 Allow me to disagree and prove you wrong.
-Get out of your cooking comfort zone and you are going to kill it with that recipe.
-Bonus tip: it is even tastier the following two days, so you may enjoy it for lunch the next day.
+Get out of your cooking comfort zone, and you are going to kill it with that recipe.
+Bonus tip: It is even tastier the following two days, so you may enjoy it for lunch the next day.

 Why this recipe works

-This cabbage and rice stew dish is a classic Greek dish, quite popular in Greece.
+This cabbage-and-rice stew is a classic Greek dish, quite popular in Greece.
 It is simple, quick, and easy to make: the cabbage, the herbs, the olive oil, and one handful of rice.
 That's it!

 You will enjoy a delicious meal in about 30 minutes while reaching your daily vegetable intake.
-It is an amazing main meal, an excellent side dish, and even an appetizer at the same time.
+It is an amazing vegetarian main meal, and an excellent side dish, at the same time.
 It's up to you to decide.
-How awesome is that?

 The Mediterranean way of eating